gabrielalberton/predict-default/README.md

 # default-prediction

-O seguinte puzzle foi posto:
+Desafio resolvido como treinamento em ML para detecção de usuários fraudadores através de suas características.

 >**The problem:**
 >
->As a credit company, it is important to know beforehand who is able to pay their loans and who is not.
+> As a credit company, it is important to know beforehand who is able to pay their loans and who is not.
 >
 >**The goal of this puzzle:**
 >